North Woods stewards

-The North Woods Steward program, supported by Sustainable Skidmore, provides two students every summer with experiential learning opportunities in conservation work and leadershop opportunities as they coordinate peer and community education programs.
-The Stewards are tasked each summer with several projects that will help maintain the health, diversity, and accessibility of the North Woods.
-Each student works for ten weeks removing invasive species, such as garlic mustard, Japanese knotweed, and burning bush, maintaining the trail system, and leading educational tours and programs for groups on campus and in the community.
-Other summer projects have included proposals for new and improved signage, plans for the eradication of specific invasive species, the creation of videos and other educational materials, and much more.
-The Stewards also maintain the North Woods social media pages as a way to share their experience and encourage visitors to explore the area.
+The North Woods Stewards Program, supported by the Sustainability Office, provides two students every summer with experiential learning opportunities in conservation work and leadership opportunities as they coordinate peer and community education programs.
+The stewards are tasked each summer with several projects that will help maintain the health, diversity and accessibility of the North Woods.
+Each student works for 10 weeks removing invasive species such as garlic mustard, Japanese knotweed and burning bush, maintaining the trail system and leading educational tours and programs for groups on campus and in the community.
+Other summer projects have included proposals for new and improved signage, plans for the eradication of specific invasive species, the creation of videos and other educational materials and much more.
+The stewards also maintain the North Woods social media pages as a way to share their experience and encourage visitors to explore the area.

 For more information about Skidmore's North Woods, please click here.